Chris Dyko

-Christopher Edward Dyko (March 16, 1966 – December 28, 2014) was an American professional football tackle who played eight games, starting once, for the Chicago Bears in the National Football League (NFL).
+Christopher Edward Dyko (March 16, 1966 – December 28, 2014) was an American professional football player who was a tackle for eight games, starting once, with the Chicago Bears of the National Football League (NFL).
 He later signed with the New York Giants, playing for the New York/New Jersey Knights, and also played in the Canadian Football League (CFL).

-Dyko played college football at Washington State University in Pullman under head coaches Jim Walden and Dennis Erickson.
+Dyko played college football for the Washington State Cougars in Pullman under head coaches Jim Walden and Dennis Erickson.
 In his senior season in 1988, the Cougars won the Aloha Bowl and finished with a 9–3 record.
 He was selected by the Bears in the eighth round of the 1989 NFL draft.

 Post-football career

 Dyko received a Master of Education degree from WSU in 1996.
 He was employed by the American Military University online learning institution as its northwest regional coordinator and was an adjunct professor.

 Death

 On December 28, 2014, while riding his bicycle in the Florida Keys, Dyko was struck and killed in a hit and run incident.